 Students are expected to be in their seats when class begins.
 They should have all the necessary books ready for class activities and discussion.
 The day's assignments should have been read and assigned homework typed and ready to turn in.
 There is no provision for late work.
-Please turn off your cell phones during class.
-Computers in class should be used only for note-taking.
+Online devices in class should be used only for notetaking.
 No plagiarism!
 Using language, information, and ideas without quotations and citations may result in failing the course and being referred to the Office of Student Conduct.
 Please note: Students must receive a C or higher to pass the course.